Suchetha Cooray

 Astrophysicist @ KIPAC, Stanford University

-Suchetha Cooray is a KIPAC Postdoctoral Fellow at Stanford University.
-His research operates at the intersection of observational data, galaxy formation physics, cosmological theory, and artificial intelligence.
+I am a KIPAC Postdoctoral Fellow at Stanford University.
+My research operates at the intersection of observational data, galaxy formation physics, cosmological theory, and artificial intelligence.

-Previously, Suchetha was a JSPS Postdoctoral Fellow at the National Astronomical Observatory of Japan and earned his doctorate at Nagoya University.
+Previously, I was a JSPS Postdoctoral Fellow at the National Astronomical Observatory of Japan and earned my doctorate at Nagoya University.